5.tex Educ.tex index.html Thomas William Korner, Korner's Korner, Pleasures of Counting, T.W.Korner, Mathematics

 Skeleton notes for an introductory course in Fourier Analysis given at the 2003 PCMI conference in DVI PS PDF LATEX.
 Solutions for some of the exercises for this course kindly contributed by Mihai Stoiciu DVI PS PDF LATEX.

-Notes describing my own work during the past few years
+Notes describing my own work

 Caveat emptor, these notes come without guarantees of any kind.
 All contain misprints and some (particularly the Part III notes) much worse things.
 Corrections are gratefully received.